-1. Thrive in diverse and challenging careers, including engineering practice.
+1. Work in diverse and challenging careers, including engineering practice.

-2. If qualified and interested, thrive in the diverse and challenging environments of advanced study, alternative career paths or entrepreneurship.
+2. If qualified and interested, succeed in the diverse and challenging environments of advanced study, alternative career paths or entrepreneurship.

 3. Meet employer expectations through integrity, creativity, curiosity, ethics, responsibility, and application of experiential learning.